kanata-05/in-the-works/README.md

 Projects of mine that are in the works.
 (Later shifted to a repository of their own) Also containing a list of projects that I have in mind.

+### Image Recognition
+  A Neural Network capable of recognizing images and their contents, currently can recognize ~~hand~~mouse-written digits
+  Trained on the MNIST dataset using tensorflow and keras, 128 neurons, 2 hidden layers.

+### Spinning Cube
+  Literally what the name is, a spinning cube, spinning in all axises at once

+### QuantumSmartAIPoweredSuperNeuralNetworkNFTBlockchainDecentralisedWeb3Shell
+  A shell where you can just use normal basic english to specify what you want to do,
+  The LLM processes it and comes up with a command (yes, the name is intentional :3)

+# Finished Projects

 ## polyglot
   A program which can run in multiple languages without any errors
   Currently works in (Javascript, Python) and (Whitespace, Trigger, Brain-Fack, Perl 6,